 In order to either join or host a Columbia University Zoom meeting, simply sign in here with your Columbia University UNI.

-If you have any trouble with the content above, submit a ticket with GSAPP IT, here.
+If you have any trouble with the content above, please feel free to reach out to the GSAPP AV team by submitting a ticket here.

 Visit the Zoom Help Center here.